Netatwork-de/gulp-i18n-update-localization-ids/README.md

         + ...using existing ids,...
         + ...regererating duplicates ids (per file)...
         + ...or adding missing ids.
-    + When the localized target (element content or attributes) is not present, the localization id is removed.
+    + When the localized content or attribute is not present or empty, the localization id is removed.
         + This will not apply to empty attributes!
 + Throw an error if a non-whitelisted tag is already localized or has text content.
 + Throw an error if a tag contains both text and non-text content.